Alipakkr/Voyawander/README.md

 - Explore the homepage for exciting travel information.
 - Navigate to specific sections like Hotels, Flights, and Community.
 - Book your next adventure and enjoy exclusive offers.
+- The website features a responsive navigation bar with links to Home, About Us, Hotels, Flights, Contact Us, and Login pages.
+It includes a logo and a menu icon for mobile devices.

 <img src="https://github.com/Alipakkr/Project-quasar-7896/blob/main/image/admin1.png">
 <img src="https://github.com/Alipakkr/Project-quasar-7896/blob/main/image/admin2.png">